The Best Cheap Places to Eat when You Don’t Want to Cook

 Finding cheap restaurants near you doesn’t always mean finding a hole in the wall diner.
-There are tons of great local chain restaurants that can be cheap but with great food.
-Some places to try locally include:
+There are tons of great local favorite chain restaurants that can be cheap but with good food.
+A great place to try locally:

 - Olive Garden.
 Olive Garden has Take-Home Entrees for $5 and lunch-sized favorites starting at $7.99.
 Considering these include unlimited salad and breadsticks, it’s a filling meal for a reasonable price.

 - Ikea.
 Ikea not only has a restaurant but a bistro as well, where you can pick up snacks and go.
 My family loves the Swedish meatball plate, which is only $5.99 and includes two sides.
 The food is cheap, but it still is a quality product that tastes amazing!

 - Little Caesars.
 This pizza place was a favorite of ours when I was growing up, and it still hits the spot on those crazy busy days.
 Not only can you get a pizza for $6, but they offer them hot and ready between 4 and 8 PM – which means no waiting!
 Little Caesars also offers several meal deals, such as a pretzel crust pizza, crazy bread and dipping sauce, and a 2 liter of Pepsi for only $10.